Please select the country or location you would like to see content from.

 Who suffers from anorexia?

 Anorexia can affect anyone.
-It’s more common in teenagers and young adults, and more common in females.
-Men and boys can also suffer, but the diagnosis is more likely to be missed.
+It’s more common in teenagers and young adults, but is ten times more common in females than males - men and boys can also suffer, but the diagnosis is more likely to be missed.
+About 9 in 1,000 women develop anorexia features at some time in their lives.

-It’s hard to pinpoint an exact cause, but a combination of genetic, societal and psychological factors are likely, meaning it is neither nature nor nurture but a combination of these together.
+It’s hard to pinpoint an exact cause, but a combination of genetic, societal and psychological factors are likely, meaning it is usually a combination of these.

 You are at higher risk of developing anorexia if you live in western society, if a family member suffers from anorexia, if you have low self-esteem or if you’ve suffered childhood trauma.
-You’re at higher risk of developing any eating disorder if you are a competitive athlete in sports that place emphasis on body shape or weight, such as dancing or gymnastics.
+You’re also at higher risk of developing any eating disorder if you’re a competitive athlete in sports that place an emphasis on body shape or weight, such as dancing or gymnastics.

 Most would assume that anorexia causes a low body weight or body mass index (BMI).
 It’s also possible to have a normal weight with anorexia, especially if someone is sporty – muscle mass can give a normal body weight that masks their anorexia – or they may experience bulimia nervosa alongside, where they purge intermittently with food restriction.